-But also, as appropriate, imaging studies such as magnetic resonance and ultrasound, muscle and nerve biopsy, muscle enzymes and serological studies.
+But also, as appropriate, imaging studies such as magnetic resonance and ultrasound, muscle and nerve biopsy, muscle enzymes, and serological studies.

-Six decades later, in 1849, Emil du Bois-Reymond discovered that it was also possible to record electrical activity during a voluntary muscular contraction.
+In 1849, Emil du Bois-Reymond discovered that it was also possible to record electrical activity during a voluntary muscular contraction.